section-engineering-education/engineering-education/content/articles/stripe-checkout-in-flutter/index.md

 We need the following dependencies for our project.
 - `flutter_credit_card`.
 This dependency will yield a nice credit card form when the user wants to add a new card to the app.
 - `stripe_payment`.
 This plugin will enable us to integrate stripe checkout easily.
 - `HTTP`.
-We need this for consuming http resources that we will fetch from the stripe API.
+We need this for consuming http resources that we will fetch from the Stripe API.
 - `progress_dialog`.
 We will use this to indicate progress as the user waits for a request to be processed.

 Head to `pubspec.yml` and add the following block of code: